Should I be Buying Local to be Sustainable?

-A little about me (Anna) I grew up on a farm where unlike most people I did give a second thought as to where my meat came from because I was seeing it first hand.
-Most school children who visited our farm were amazed when you pull a carrot out the ground and show them that that is where it actually comes from.
-Children, especially city children, struggle to make this connection between field and folk.
-So when it comes to eating meat this can be even more of a shock.
+A little about me (Anna) I grew up on a farm where, unlike most people, I did give a second thought as to where my meat came from as I was seeing it first hand.
+Most school children who visited our farm were amazed when you pull a carrot out the ground and show them that's where it actually comes from.
+Children, especially city children, struggle to make this connection between field and folk, so when it comes to eating meat this can be even more of a shock.

-"it takes more time to produce crops because they refrain from using the chemicals used by conventional farmers."
+"it takes more time to produce crops, as they refrain from using the chemicals used by conventional farmers."

-I won't lie and say that I agree completely with free range farms, I think as a society we give our pigs too short of a life span but sadly we kill them when the meat is at it's best.
-But I will say that I agree with buying local.
+I won't lie and say that I agree completely with free range farms.
+I think as a society we give our pigs too short of a life span but sadly we kill them when the meat is at its best.
+However, I will say that I agree with buying local.

-If all of us as bought local meat from a free range source, local veg that's in season or simply clothes made in the community.
-We would:
+If all of us as bought local meat from a free range source, local vegetables that are in season or simply clothes made in the community, then we would: